-Every parent can use a little downtime sans kids to unwind and relax at the end of the day––especially if you’ve spent the entire day inside with them!
+Every parent can use a little downtime sans kids to unwind and relax at the end of the day––especially if you’ve spent the entire day (or several months) inside with them!
 The easiest way?
-A binge-watch session of your new favorite show.
-In fact, a study conducted by Netflix found that nine out of ten moms feel that watching TV and movies alone is valuable “me-time,” so we found the shows you won’t be able to resist, even when you should be getting some shut-eye.
-From sci-fi to a political thriller, there’s something for everyone.
-Scroll down to see the list.
+A Netflix binge session of your new favorite show.
+In fact, a study conducted by Netflix found that nine out of ten moms feel that watching TV and movies alone is valuable “me-time,” so we found the best shows on Netflix to binge watch.
+From silly comedy to political thrillers, there’s something for everyone.
+Pop that popcorn and scroll down to see the list.

 Inspired by the true story of NFL pro footballer Spencer Paysinger, the CW's All American is currently streaming two seasons on Netflix.
 If you need your sports drama fix, you'll easily get lost in this show centered on the clash of cultures between South L.A. and Beverly Hills.
 Did we mention the show also features Taye Diggs?

 If you enjoy a good sci-fi-series with plenty of twists and turns, then this is the show for you.
 This anthology series takes a chilling look at the future and the impact of technology on our lives.

 Chances are you've already binged the ground-breaking series that started it all, Breaking Bad.
 It might not seem possible to have a more compelling story than Walter White's, but Saul Goodman just might top it with his origin story.
 This is a must-watch for fans looking to replace the void of Breaking Bad, but it also stands perfectly on its own.

 This suspenseful political thriller is a British import that sets a war veteran as the guardian to a politician with a questionable agenda.
 Is he protecting her or, is there something else afoot?
 You'll be pulled into the surprising twists instantly.